Calamixy/pyTrigonometry/README.md

 # pyTrigonometry
 A quick program I made in Python, adapted from one I made in Lua.
-This makes circles with math! :>
+This makes circles with math and the tkinter lib! :>